haskell/docker-haskell/README.md

 ENTRYPOINT ["pandoc"]
 ```

-Iteratively develop a Haskell application with a `Dockerfile` utilizing the build cache:
+Iteratively develop a Haskell application with a `Dockerfile`
+utilizing the build cache.
+Note that `cabal update` will not run after
+the first build unless the `--no-cache` flag is used.

 ```dockerfile
 FROM haskell:7.10